If you're new to Mesos

 When a network partition disconnects a component (master, agent, or scheduler driver) from ZooKeeper, the component’s Master Detector induces a timeout event.
 This notifies the component that it has no leading master.
 Depending on the component, the following happens.
 (Note that while a component is disconnected from ZooKeeper, a master may still be in communication with agents or schedulers and vice versa.)

 Agents disconnected from ZooKeeper no longer know which master is the leader.
 They ignore messages from masters to ensure they don’t act on a non-leader’s decisions.
-When a agent reconnects to ZooKeeper, ZooKeeper informs it of the current leader and the agent stops ignoring messages from the leader.
+When an agent reconnects to ZooKeeper, ZooKeeper informs it of the current leader and the agent stops ignoring messages from the leader.

 Masters enter leaderless state irrespective of whether they are a leader or not before the disconnection.